-Sustainability-Linked Bonds are designed to provide capital at a lower cost to issuers in exchange for meeting a sustainability target.
+Sustainability-linked bonds are designed to provide the capital needed to fund business growth requirements at a lower cost to issuers while meeting sustainability targets.

-For investors, Sustainability-Linked Bonds provide an opportunity to support socially responsible investing and to meet client mandates, along with the additional benefits associated with investing in highly regulated instruments with a strong emphasis on transparency.
+For institutional investors, sustainability-linked bonds provide an opportunity to support socially responsible investing and to meet client mandates, along with the additional benefits associated with investing in highly regulated instruments with a strong emphasis on transparency.

 Who is it for?

-Bonds are generally issued by governments, government agencies, and relatively large private corporations (since the bonds are typically backed by the Issuer’s balance sheet).
-The JSE provides prospective Issuers with easy access to a deep capital pool in a well-regulated, robust market environment.
+Bonds are generally issued by governments, government agencies and large private corporations as bonds are typically backed by the issuer’s balance sheet.

-Investors benefit from easy access to globally-recognised socially responsible investment options, a high level of transparency and exposure to an increasingly important component of economic activity.
-Sustainability-Linked Bonds are appropriate for consideration by institutional, professional and individual investors.
+Investors benefit from easy access to globally recognised and socially responsible investment options, a high level of transparency and exposure to an increasingly important component of economic activity.
+Sustainability-linked Bonds are appropriate for consideration by institutional, professional, and individual investors.

 What are the requirements?

-During the listing process, the issuer can apply to have the issuance labeled as a Sustainability-Linked Bond.
-JSE Issuer Regulation will assess whether the application complies with the Sustainability-Linked Bond Standard.
+During the listing process, the issuer can apply to have the issuance labelled as a sustainability-linked bond.
+The JSE’s Issuer Regulation team will assess whether the application complies with the sustainability-linked bond standard.
 The criteria for the Sustainability Segment are based on the following principles:

-The listing of Sustainability-Linked debt securities (new issuance or framework) are granted subject to compliance with the Debt Listings Requirements and provided the debt securities are issued in accordance with the sustainability-linked standards as supported by a complete review report.
+The listing of sustainability-linked debt securities (new issuance or framework) is granted subject to compliance with the Debt Listings Requirements - provided the debt securities are issued per the sustainability-linked standards as supported by a complete review report.

-Investors may trade in Sustainability-Linked Bonds the same way as any other security.
+Investors may trade in sustainability-linked bonds in the same way as any other security.